 NASA TT provides a venue for spirited on-track competition with a high degree of both safety and convenience.
 NASA TT competition will take place either in separate TT run groups or in combined HPDE4/TT run groups, depending on the event schedule and number of participants.
 In addition to having a set of National NASA TT Rules, the rules, safety guidelines, and driving requirements of the HPDE-4 program apply to NASA TT.
 These rules can be found in the NASA CCR (Club Codes and Regs).

 The best part about the NASA TT series is that any closed-wheel street or racecar can be used to compete in this series.
-Each car gets placed into one of the nine NASA TT classes.
-We start with our completely unlimited class, TTU, followed by five semi-unlimited classes, TT1, TT2, TT3, TT4, and TT5 where classing is based on an “Adjusted Weight/Power Ratio” that is determined by chassis dynamometer testing of the vehicle, vehicle weight, and other Modification Factors that adjust the ratio.
-For cars in classes TTD to TTF, classification begins with an assignment of a base class determined by the car’s original year, make, model, and equipment level specifications.
-Modification Points are then assessed for any factory options or modifications done to the car, and after reaching 20, 40, 60, or 80 modification points, the car is up-classed by one, two, three, or four classes, respectively.
-We have a computer program tool to help you determine your car classification here: TT Classer Program.
+Each car gets placed into one of the seven NASA TT classes.
+We start with our completely unlimited class, TTU, followed by six semi-unlimited classes, TT1, TT2, TT3, TT4, TT5, and TT6 where classing is based on an “Adjusted Weight/Power Ratio” that is determined by chassis dynamometer testing of the vehicle, vehicle weight, and other Modification Factors that adjust the ratio.
 Cars in the TTU, TT1, TT2, and TT3 classes may use non-DOT-approved racing tires, but will be assessed a Modification Factor in TT1, TT2, and TT3.
 NASA TT is a contest between drivers competing in a particular class; therefore, a driver may change or substitute a vehicle for one in the same class, and continue to accrue points toward the championship series for the season.
 We also have provisions in the rules for drivers that wish to compete together as teams.

 TT drivers will generally have four 20-25 minute open passing run sessions at each event (although at times there are five sessions).
 Since an “event” is defined as a single day of regional competition, a typical NASA weekend is comprised of two events.
 NASA TT competitors will be timed during each run session, and the fastest lap times of the day will be used to determine the winner of each class (The first session of the weekend is generally a warm-up session that does not count toward competition).
 Championship series points will be assigned to all competitors, and daily awards (medals, trophies, or certificates, etc.) will be given up to third place.

 NASA TT competitors receive points in their respective TT class within the region sanctioning the NASA TT event they are competing in.
 Certain multi-region events will be designated as “crossover events”, and the points earned by a driver at such an event will transfer to his or her respective home region’s championship series.
 However, a driver may also choose to simultaneously compete in more than one region’s championship series.
 In that case, crossover event points will be applied to both series.
 A driver must participate in a minimum number of event days to be eligible for championship series trophies, awards, or prizes at the end of the year (as determined by your region).
 The points from every driver’s lowest events of the year will be dropped (number of event drop days will be determined by your region, and includes events that the driver was not present at).
-Every year, there are two national Championship events, the NASA Western States Championships and NASA Eastern States Championships.
+Every year, there are is a National Championship event, where the winners for each class are crowned the National TT Champion.
 They take place at various tracks across the country.
 The eligibility requirement for the NASA Championships is that a driver must compete in at least 4 regional TT events.
 Obtaining a certain minimum level of placing is not necessary.

 Anyone wishing to enter a NASA sanctioned TT Series must meet the following requirements: